 (e) vary or cancel a direction given under this subrule.

-(3) The judge, master or registrar making the direction or the case manager for the case may —
+(3) The case manager may —

 (a) determine the amount of the fees to be paid to the referee; and

 (b) direct how, when and by whom the whole or any part of the fees referred to in paragraph (a) are to be paid.